Uber tests cash payments for cabs in India

-San Francisco-based Uber has grown rapidly in value to be worth around $40 billion (26 billion pounds).
+San Francisco-based Uber has grown rapidly in value to be worth around $40 billion.
 But in India it has lagged local rival Ola, which has about 80 percent of the organised cab market.

 Many analysts say that is because Uber has not adapted its business model enough to suit India's needs.